weihancool/CMM-GBD/README.md

 Analytical code for Cardiometabolic Multimorbidity Aggregation Patterns, Network Mechanisms, and Disease Burden Projections to 2040
-This repository contains the R code supplied for the accepted manuscript.
-The scripts have been organized and named for public archiving.
-No analytical statements, functions, model settings, thresholds, seeds, or output specifications were removed or revised.
-The only changes inside the R scripts are file-path replacements.
-All input and output paths now point to D:/GBD_data.
+This repository contains the R code supplied for the  manuscript.

 ## Repository structure